friedaxvictoria/procedural_shader_framework/documentation/docs/engines/godot.md

 - **Purpose**: Defines global constants and uniforms used throughout the shader pipeline.

 **Examples**:

 - uniform vec2 resolution: Screen resolution for rendering.
 - uniform float time: Animation time for dynamic effects.
 - uniform vec3 camera_pos: Camera position for raymarching.
 - SDF-specific parameters (e.g., positions, sizes, or types of SDFs).

-**Usage**: Included in the main fragment shader and other shader files to access shared variables.
+**Usage**: Included in the shader inclusive and helper function files to access shared variables.

 👉 **[View how it works→](godot/globalVariables.md)**